gohugoio/hugo/content/templates/taxonomy-templates.md

 Alternatively, you may use the [delimit template function][delimit] as a shortcut if the taxonomies should just be listed with a separator.
 See {{< gh 2143 >}} on GitHub for discussion.

-## Listing Content with the Same Taxonomy Term
+## List Content with the Same Taxonomy Term

 If you are using a taxonomy for something like a series of posts, you can list individual pages associated with the same taxonomy.
 This is also a quick and dirty method for showing related content: